GenesysCloudBlueprints/deploy-webmessaging-chatbot-with-lambda-blueprint/README.md

 This blueprint also demonstrates how to:

-* Build a bot Genesys Cloud Architect Flow that can be integrated with a Genesys Cloud Architect inbound message flow.
+* Build a bot Genesys Cloud Architect flow that can be integrated with a Genesys Cloud Architect inbound message flow.
-* Built an inbound message Genesys Cloud Architect flow.
+* Build an inbound message Genesys Cloud Architect flow.
 * Expose the the inbound message flow for consumption using a Genesys Cloud Web Messaging widget.
 * Integrate an AWS Lambda in the inbound message flow using a Genesys Cloud Data Action.
 * Deploy both the AWS Lambda, all AWS IAM roles and CX as Code components all from within a single Terraform/CX as Code project.